cubermitis/HackFest2024/HF-Advance/README.md

 00008673
 ```

-Using [this documentation](http://www.belogic.com/gba/registers.shtml#REG_SOUND1CNT_X), it lets us know the formula to convert the data to frequency is the following.
+Using [this documentation](http://www.belogic.com/gba/registers.shtml#REG_SOUND1CNT_X), we find the formula to convert the data to frequencies is the following.

 ```
 F(hz) = 4194304/(32*(2048-X))